ntando-mv15/terraform-beginner-bootcamp-2023/README.md

 ### Refactoring into Bash Scripts

-While fixing the Terrafrom CLI gpg depreciation issues we noticed that bash scripts steps were a considerable amount more code.
+While fixing the Terraform CLI gpg depreciation issues we noticed that bash scripts steps were a considerable amount more code.
 so we decided to create a bash  script to install the Terraform CLI.

 This bash script is located here: [/bin/install_cli_terraform.sh](/bin/install_cli_terraform.sh)

 - This will keep the Gitpod Task File ([.gitpod.yml](.gitpod.yml)) tidy .
 - This will allow us an easier debug and execute manually Terraform CLI install.
-- This will allow better portability for othern projects who want to install CLI.
+- This will allow better portability for other projects who want to install CLI.

 ### Shebang